 What Happens If You Miss a Payment in a Chapter 13?

 A Chapter 13 bankruptcy case is often referred to as a “wage earner’s plan.”
-As described by the United States Courts, the Chapter 13 bankruptcy process allows a person who has regular income to roll much of their debt into a single (affordable) monthly payment.
+The Chapter 13 bankruptcy process allows a person who has regular income to roll much of their debt into a single and affordable monthly payment.
 In most cases, Chapter 13 repayment plans will last for 36 to 60 months.

 A Motion to Dismiss for Material Default